rkumraUCLA/promptify/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->
-# Promptify - AI-Driven Music Recommendation App 🎵
+# Promptify - An AI-Driven Music Recommendation App 🎵

-Promptify is a unique web application that generates personalized music recommendations based on user input.
-Whether you provide a text description or an image, the app uses OpenAI's GPT models to create a tailored music experience using Spotify's vast music library.
+Promptify is a web application I created to generate tailored music recommendations based on user input.
+Simply upload an image or write a sentence about your vibe, what you're doing, or anything you want; the app then uses OpenAI's GPT models to create a cutsomized music experience using Spotify's vast music library.

 ## Features